PROJECT HISTORY

 As an activist and organizer, Renaldo strives for transformative action rather than just transformative language.
 He is Director of Education for the Illinois Prison Project and creator of the Death Penalty Project.
 He has focused his work toward ending mass incarceration in Illinois, and now he is focused on ending the death penalty in this country and abroad.
 After being sentenced to death row, he woke up to his role in fighting for fair chances and bringing people around to accountability and responsibility from both sides of the coin.

-David A Moran (he/his), Director & Film Producer
+David A Moran (he/el).
+Director & Producer

-Elizabeth Futrell (she/her), Oral Historian & Story Producer
+Elizabeth Futrell (she/her) Oral Historian & Story Producer

 Liz Futrell is a writer, oral historian, and storyteller focused on health and human rights.
 She led content strategy for a global program at the Johns Hopkins Center for Communication Programs, directed the Ci3 Transmedia Story Lab at the University of Chicago, and most recently was a senior writer for Pathfinder International.
 She is now an independent consultant, supporting changemakers to document and share effective messages and compelling stories about their work and the issues that matter to them.
 Liz received a BA in Secondary Education and English from DePaul University and an MSPH from the UNC Gillings School of Global Public Health.
-Find her creative nonfiction writing at: https://lithophytestories.substack.com/
+Find her creative nonfiction writing at: lithophytestories.substack.com

-David Knight (he/him), Associate Producer
+David Knight (he/him) Associate Producer

+David J. Knight is Assistant Professor of Sociology and African American Studies at Yale University, where he is part of the Justice Collaboratory at Yale Law School.
 A political sociologist of the carceral state, he investigates how communities experience mass incarceration and mobilize in response to it.
 His research has appeared in the American Sociological Review, American Journal of Sociology, Annual Review of Criminology, and Proceedings of the National Academy of Sciences among other views.
 David currently directs the Movements Against Mass Incarceration Lab based at the Incite Institute.
 The Movements Lab uses archival and survey methods to explore the politically contested nature of the prison state.